prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 **% orders involving at least one inbound driver support call: guesstimate ~10–15%** `[EST]`

 *Basis:* This is a guesstimate derived from logical assumptions, not observed or published data.
 The reasoning: a delivery order has three structurally failure-prone handoff points — merchant readiness, address resolution, and customer contact at drop.
 If each has a ~4–6% independent failure rate (a conservative assumption for an urban, time-pressured context), the cumulative probability of at least one requiring a support call lands in the 10–15% range.
 The driver-initiated share is assumed to be roughly half of total platform support volume, consistent with the general pattern that customers and drivers generate roughly equal contact load on delivery platforms.
-Treat this range as a starting hypothesis only.

 *How to validate:* Pull CRM data for inbound support contacts.
 Tag by initiator (driver vs. customer) and by order state at time of contact (active delivery, pre-pickup, post-delivery).
 Formula: driver-initiated contacts during active delivery ÷ total orders in the same window.
 Any platform with a CRM and dispatch system can produce this in a single query.
 Methodology reference: [digitalgenius.com/blog/contact-to-order-ratio](https://www.digitalgenius.com/blog/contact-to-order-ratio).